timohubois/rewrite-bases-internationalization/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Internationalize rewrite bases for author, search, comments, and pagination in WordPress.
+Internationalize rewrite bases for author, search, comments, and page slugs in WordPress.

 == Description ==

-This plugin allows you to customize and internationalize the rewrite bases for author archives, search results, comments, and pagination in WordPress.
+This plugin allows you to customize and internationalize the rewrite bases for author archives, search results, comments, and page slugs in WordPress.
 It provides an easy-to-use interface in the Permalinks Settings page to set custom values for these bases.

 Key features:

-* Customize rewrite bases for author, search, comments, and pagination
+* Customize rewrite bases for author, search, comments and page slugs
-* Automatically uses WordPress's language-specific terms as defaults
+* Automatically uses WordPress's language-specific terms as defaults, if available
 * Integrates seamlessly with the WordPress Permalinks Settings page

 == Installation ==